aome510/hackernews-TUI/README.md

 # hackernews-TUI

-`hackernews_tui` is a fast and customizable Terminal UI application for browsing Hacker News on the terminal.
+`hackernews_tui` is a fast and [customizable](https://github.com/aome510/hackernews-TUI/blob/main/config.md) application for browsing Hacker News on the terminal.

 `hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
 It uses [HN Algolia APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.